Address: Okayama International Circuit, 1210 Takimiya, Mimasaka, Okayama Prefecture 701-2612, Japan

 By 2003, Tanaka's tenure was coming to an end as circuit finances took a tumble.
 In March, Tanaka International applied for Civil Rehabilitation – Japan's equivalent of administration – and the circuit was bought in April 2004 by the Unimat Corporation, a Japanese conglomerate which, among other things, was a coffee machine manufactuer and sometime Arrows F1 sponsor.
 In May 2005, the circuit was renamed the Okayama International Circuit, losing its association with its former owner in the process.

 Under Unimat, Okayama did attract an international series once again when the World Touring Car Championship arrived in 2008, for the first of three visits.
 The local road network had been much improved since the F1 days, though there was no getting away from the fact that the track was still very remotely located.
 Nevertheless, the races proved a modest success but WTCC moved on, to Suzuka's short course, for the 2011 season.

 In 2012, the circuit subsidary was sold by Unimat to the Aska Corporation, which is a maker of auto parts and perhaps therefore a more natural owner for a racing circuit!
-Under Aska, the circuit looks set to concentrate of the national racing scene, with races for the Super Taikyu Series, Super GT and Formula Nippon as well as the All Japan Road Racing Championship for motorcycles.
+Under Aska, the circuit has concentrated on the national racing scene, with races for the Super Taikyu Series, Super GT and Formula Nippon as well as the All Japan Road Racing Championship for motorcycles.